Lebanon's snow-free ski resorts push economy downhill

 "What happened in January and February is gone.
 This is money unrecoverable," Komen said.

-Marwan Barakat, chief economist at Bank Audi, said those two months witnessed a decline in arrivals at Beirut airport, one of few metrics available for analyzing the tourism sector.
+Marwan Barakat, chief economist at Bank Audi, said those two months witnessed a decline in arrivals at Beirut airport, one of few metrics available for analysing the tourism sector.

 "This is probably due to some tourism foregone because of the adverse winter conditions," he said.